 Scale

-During the last 20 years Honduras's⁩ ⁨economy has become relatively less complex, moving from the ⁩⁨75th to the 94th⁩ position in the ECI rank.
+During the last 20 years Honduras's⁩ ⁨economy has become relatively more complex, moving from the ⁩⁨87th to the 86th⁩ position in the ECI rank.

 These economic complexity rankings use 6 digit exports classified according to the HS96 classification.
 We consider only countries with population of at least 1 million and exports of at least $1 billion, and products with world trade over $500 million.
 To explore different rankings and vary these parameters visit the custom rankings section.